Is your stovetop space maxed out with veggie bacon and tofu scramble? No worries! Make breakfast-style air fryer potatoes. Vegan and gluten-free.

 If you’re ever in a big hurry, make a half batch and/or cut the potatoes small, and shorten the cooking time.

-What to serve with air fryer potatoes?
+What to serve with country potatoes?

 I served these breakfast potatoes with seitan bacon, eggy tofu, and sautéed Brussels sprouts.